VanessaTimmermann/vanessatimmermann/README.md

 ## 📑 Projects

 - [Updating of Visuals](https://github.com/VanessaTimmermann/Updating-and-Improving-Visuals)

-  Here I showcase how the use of differnet visualisation styles can improve the storytelling and give insights into my thinking and workflow.
+A showcase of how the use of differnet visualisation styles can improve the storytelling, giving insights into my thinking and workflow.

 - [Drinks Market Analysis](https://github.com/VanessaTimmermann/Drinks-Market-Analysis)

 This is an analysis for a drinks manufacturer to evaluate the best and worst selling products and to inform future marketing strategy including potential withdrawal from markets.

 - [Best Service Identifier](#Logistics-Analysis)

 This project is for a small business and provides a dashboard that lets the user pick the best delivery company to ship orders with.

 ## 🏆 Certificates, Achievements and Awards